TelegramLoginWidget

 isLoading Bool true while button content or user photo is being fetched

-buttonContent ButtonContent Current text (may be empty before first successful load), first name, and avatar image
+buttonContent ButtonContent Current text, first name, and avatar image

 logout() func Clears session and resets button